 |Depends on seller||AMAZING||Depends on seller|

-Which Amazon alternatives have free shipping?
+Which Amazon competitors have free shipping?

 One of Amazon’s best features is that it offers free 2-day shipping on most orders over $35.
 These websites similar to Amazon also offer free shipping on your orders, typically depending on how much money you spend.